karenkrieger/karenkrieger/README.md

 - 🔭 I’m an ongoing code learner
 - 🌱 I’m currently learning React
 - 📚 I'm an avid reader
+- 🐈‍⬛ I have a black cat named Circe

 <!--
 **karenkrieger/karenkrieger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.